graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Set {object} as the value for entry {valueId} for entry {valuePlan} in {crystalContext}.{resultByIdByPlan}.

-GetBatch(aether, pathIdentity, parentCrystalObject, variables, context, rootValue):
+GetBatch(aether, pathIdentity, parentCrystalObject, variableValues, context, rootValue):

 - Let {batch} be the value for key {pathIdentity} within {aether}.{batchByPathIdentity}.
 - If {batch} is null:
   - If {parentCrystalObject} is not null:
     - Let {crystalContext} be {parentCrystalObject}.{crystalContext}.
   - Otherwise:
-    - Let {crystalContext} be {NewCrystalContext(aether, variables, context, rootValue)}.
+    - Let {crystalContext} be {NewCrystalContext(aether, variableValues, context, rootValue)}.
   - Let {batch} be {NewBatch(aether, pathIdentity, crystalContext)}.
   - Set {batch} as the value for key {pathIdentity} within {aether}.{batchByPathIdentity}.
   - Schedule {ExecuteBatch(aether, batch, crystalContext)} to occur soon (but asynchronously).
 (Note: when batch is